Concerned about your own online behaviour?

 We suggest that you work through these in order but there might be ones that are more important to you and that you want to start with first.

 We encourage you to look at all sections, even if you feel confident in them, as you may still find them helpful.
-These modules have been designed by Stop It Now!
-UK & Ireland and although packed with useful information and activities, they are not specific to the Australian context.
-Work is currently underway to create equivalent Australian self-help modules.

-• The Self-help section has a series of exercises that will help you understand more about your sexual interest in children and how to manage these feelings.
+The self-help section has a series of exercises that will help you understand more about your sexual interest in children and how to manage these feelings.

 Consequences of viewing sexual images of children online